D0nni387/Fragile_Art/README.md

 ### Bugs

 ---
-* Problem 🐞: Confirmation e-mail link produces a 404 error.
+* <strong>Problem</strong> 🐞: Confirmation e-mail link produces a 404 error.
-* Cause: The environmental variable isn't configured correctly.
+* <strong>Cause</strong>: The environmental variable isn't configured correctly.
-* Resolution: adding an initial / to the env path allows the confirmation e-mail to work correctly.
+* <strong>Resolution</strong>: adding an initial / to the env path allows the confirmation e-mail to work correctly.
 ---
-* Problem 🐞: Custom AllAuth templates not loading
+* <strong>Problem</strong> 🐞: Custom AllAuth templates not loading
-* Cause: Base template no correctly being referenced.
+* <strong>Cause</strong>: Base template no correctly being referenced.
-* Resolution: removing allauth from the templates file and reinstating fixed this issue.
+* <strong>Resolution</strong>: removing allauth from the templates file and reinstating fixed this issue.
 ---
-* Problem 🐞: Application won't deploy.
+* <strong>Problem</strong> 🐞: Application won't deploy.
-* Cause: A migration file was deleted accidently and hadn't been commited to GitHub
+* <strong>Cause</strong>: A migration file was deleted accidently and hadn't been commited to GitHub
-* Resolution: The only sure fire way i found to fix this was to 'nuke' the database on the server, delete all local migration files and run all migrations again and reimporting all fixtures.
+* <strong>Resolution</strong>: The only sure fire way i found to fix this was to 'nuke' the database on the server, delete all local migration files and run all migrations again and reimporting all fixtures.
 ---
-* Problem 🐞: Images when uploaded were not being displayed.
+* <strong>Problem</strong> 🐞: Images when uploaded were not being displayed.
-* Cause: When the S3 bucket was enabled static files were not being served correctly.
+* <strong>Cause</strong>: When the S3 bucket was enabled static files were not being served correctly.
-* Resolution: on checking the img tag urls each file was being referenced incorrectly, each was required to reference the store.product.image.url instead of store.product.image
+* <strong>Resolution</strong>: on checking the img tag urls each file was being referenced incorrectly, each was required to reference the store.product.image.url instead of store.product.image
+---
+* <strong>Problem</strong> 🐞: Account system failed to register user.
+* <strong>Cause</strong>: As the sign up was intended to work without having to verify an e-mail address, when sign-up the process failed due to no e-mail setting being available.
+* <strong>Resolution</strong>: Added ACCOUNT_EMAIL_VERIFICATION = 'none' to settings.py to stop an e-mail verification trying to be sent.
 ---

 ### Unresolved Issues